Updates (April 2026 to June 2026)

 You can create only one integration with a unique policy ID in the same environment or across environments.

-Specify the Network List ID.
+Network List ID — The identifier of the Akamai network list used to manage blocked IP addresses and threat actors.
 Each time a new IP address or threat actor is identified, it is automatically pushed to the same network list.
 This centralized list is continuously updated without requiring the creation of new custom rules or policy versions.
 Once the network list is configured and activated, Traceable handles subsequent additions through API calls without user intervention.
 For more information, see Before you begin.

-Specify the Notification Emails.
+Notification Emails — The email addresses that receive Akamai activation and integration-related notifications.
 For more information, see Before you begin.

 Under the Akamai Auth Credentials, specify the following:

-Access Token — It is used to authenticate API requests and is generated in the Akamai Control Center.
+Access Token — A token used to authenticate API requests and generated in the Akamai Control Center.

-Client Token — It is used to identify your API client and is included in the credentials file from Akamai.
+Client Token — A token used to identify your API client and is included in the Akamai credentials file.

-Client Secret — It is used to sign requests securely and is generated during the initial creation of the API client.
+Client Secret — A secret key used to sign requests securely and generated during the initial creation of the API client.
 For more information, see Before you begin.

 Click Test connection.
 The Save button is enabled only after the connection test is successful.